TimelyGPT: Extrapolatable Transformer Pre-training for Long-term Time-Series Forecasting in Healthcare: Revisiting Transformers

-\textbf{Efficient Attention in Transformer:} Transformer models have found extensive applications in both the Natural Language Processing and Computer Vision domains \citep{transformer}.
-In the standard softmax self-attention \citep{transformer}, the $i$-th token for queries, keys, and values are denoted as $Q_i \in R^{N \times d}$, $K_i \in R^{N \times d}$, and $V_i \in R^{N \times d}$ respectively, where each token index $i$ ranges from $1$ to $N$.
-The output embedding for the $i$-th token is represented as $\mO_i = \frac{\sum_j^N \text{sim}(\mQ_i, \mK_j) \mV_j}{\sum_{j=1}^N \text{sim}(\mQ_i, \mK_j)}$, where the the similarity function represents the softmax of inner-product $\text{sim}(\mQ_i, \mK_j) = \exp( \mQ_i \mK_j^\top / \sqrt{d})$.
+Transformer models have found extensive applications in both the Natural Language Processing and Computer Vision domains \cite{transformer}.
+In the vanilla self-attention mechanism, the query, key, value matrices are denoted as $\mQ, \mK, \mV \in \R^{N \times d}$.
+The output embedding for the $n$-th token is represented as $\mO_n = \frac{\sum_m^N \text{sim}(\mQ_n, \mK_m) \mV_m}{\sum_m^N \text{sim}(\mQ_n, \mK_m)}$, where the the similarity function represents the softmax of inner-product $\text{sim}(\mQ_n, \mK_m) = \exp( \mQ_n \mK_m^\top / \sqrt{d})$.
 The self-attention mechanism, also known as token-mixer, aims to integrate information from every token and thus capture global-range interaction.
-However, computing the dot product $\mQ_i \mK_j^\top$ before the softmax operation introduces computational complexity of $O(N^2 d)$.
-As sequence length increases, this quadratic complexity becomes bottleneck, making transformers challenging to train for longer sequences.
-Numerous studies have been proposed to address the quadratic issue in self-attention mechanism.
-Notably, linear attention replaces the softmax term $\text{sim}(\mQ_i, \mK_j)$ with $\phi(\mQ_i)\phi(\mK_j^\top)$ for a nonlinear kernel function $\phi(\cdot)$ \citep{linear_attention}, avoiding the quadratic computation.
+However, computing the dot product $\mQ_n \mK_m^\top$ before the softmax operation introduces computational complexity of $O(N^2 d)$.
+As sequence length increases, this quadratic complexity becomes bottleneck, making it challenging to train for longer sequences.
+Many studies have been proposed to address the quadratic issue in self-attention mechanism.
+The linear attention replaces the softmax term $\text{sim}(\mQ_m, \mK_m)$ with $\phi(\mQ_n)\phi(\mK_m^\top)$ for a nonlinear kernel function $\phi(\cdot)$ \cite{linear_attention}, avoiding quadratic computation.